HazyResearch/deepdive/doc/installation.md

 ### Downloading and Compiling DeepDive

 Now you are ready to setup DeepDive.
-You will need git, so [install](http://git-scm.com/book/en/Getting-Started-Installing-Git) it if you do not have it.
+You will need Git, so [install Git](http://git-scm.com/book/en/Getting-Started-Installing-Git) if you do not have it.
 Then, run these commands:

     >> cd [desired directory for deepdive]
     >> git clone git@github.com:HazyResearch/deepdive.git